Battle of the Teutoburg Forest: Geopolitical situation

-The Roman Republic had expanded rapidly in the first century BC, most notably under Julius Caesar, who had conquered most of western Europe and parts of the British Isles in the Gallic Wars (58–50 BC).
-The Gallic Wars mostly saw fighting against the Gauls, but had also included fighting against various Germanic tribes.
-Caesar had twice crossed the Rhine river to fight Germanic tribes, but the engagements were tactically inconclusive.
-Caesar's conquering spree was forced to an early end as Caesar's civil war (49–45 BC) drew near.
-Continental Europe was mostly forgotten about for the next two decades after the Gallic Wars as power struggles wracked the Republic.
-Troops which had previously garrisoned Gallic lands were pulled out in 31 BC for the climatic showdown between Octavian and Mark Antony at the Battle of Actium.
-The Gauls needed no further urging, and promptly rebelled.
-Roman control was not regained until 28 BC.
+The Roman Republic expanded rapidly in the first century BC, most notably under Julius Caesar, who conquered most of western Europe and parts of the British Isles in the Gallic Wars (58–50 BC).
+These mostly were against the Gauls, but also included battles with various Germanic tribes.
+Caesar twice crossed the Rhine river, but the engagements were inconclusive.
+His conquests ended as Caesar's civil war (49–45 BC) drew near.

+Continental Europe was mostly neglected by Rome for the next two decades, as power struggles wracked the Republic.
+Troops previously garrisoned in Gaul were pulled out in 31 BC for the showdown between Octavian and Mark Antony at the Battle of Actium.
+The Gauls promptly rebelled, and Roman control was not regained until 28 BC.

 27 BC saw drastic change for both Gaul and Rome as a whole.
-The Roman Republic was reorganized into the Roman Empire, with Octavian declared as the first emperor.
-Octavian, now styled as Augustus, aimed to solidify control in Gaul, and divided Gaul into three smaller provinces.
-The reorganization emphasized the strategic importance of the Rhine valley.
-Troops were kept stationed near the Rhine.
-But Augustus's policy towards the Germanic lands remains unclear.
+The Roman Republic reorganised into the Roman Empire, with Octavian the first emperor.
+Octavian, now styled Augustus, aimed to solidify control of Gaul by dividing the region into three smaller provinces that emphasised the strategic importance of the Rhine valley.
+Troops were kept near the Rhine, though policy towards the Germanic lands remains unclear.
 Two main theories exist.
-The first holds that Augustus sought to cement the Rhine as the Northern border of the Empire.
-The second holds that the border was far more fluid, and that the troops were more focused on maintaining order in the Empire, rather than preventing Germanic intrusion.
-At any rate, the Germans operated with seeming impunity, exemplified by the crushing defeat in the Clades Lolliana in 16 BC.
+The first is that Augustus simply sought to cement the Rhine as the Northern border of the Empire; the second that the border was far more fluid, and that the troops were focused on maintaining order in the Empire more than on preventing Germanic intrusion.
+The Germanics operated with apparent impunity anyway, as exemplified by the crushing defeat in the Lollian disaster in 16 BC.